coderaiser/cloudcmd/HELP.md

 ### Distribute

-Being able to configure `Cloud Commander` remotely opens the doors to using it as microservice and that's what distribute options set out to do.
+Being able to configure Cloud Commander remotely opens the doors to using it as microservice, and that's what the "distribute" options set out to do.

-There is an `export server` and `import client` and they enabled with `--export` and `--import` accordingly.
-There is a `token` it should be the same in `--import-token` and `--export-token`.
-To use `import` you should provide `--import-url` to `import client` so it can connect to an `export server`.
+There is an **export server** and an **import client**, which are enabled with `--export` and `--import` respectively.
+There is a "token", which should be the same in `--import-token` and `--export-token`.
+To use the *import client*, you should provide `--import-url` to the client so it can connect to an *export server*.

-There is 2 ways `import client` can receive config from an `export server`:
+There are two ways that the *import client* can receive configuration from an *export server*:

 - full config at startup (default)
-- get every updated option (with help of `--import-listen` flag)
+- get every updated option (with help of the `--import-listen` flag)

-There is an example of using distribute options in `Cloud Commander` to get config from remote instance.
+#### An example - using the "distribute" options to get configuration from a remote instance:

-Here is an `export server`:
+Here's an *export server*:

 ```
 coderaiser@cloudcmd:~$ cloudcmd --port 1234 --export --export-token=cloudcmd
 ```

-And `import client`:
+...and an *import client*:

 ```
 coderaiser@cloudcmd:~$ cloudcmd --name importer --port 4321 --import-url http://127.0.0.1:1234 --import-token=cloudcmd --no-server --save
 ```

-Here is the log of `export server`:
+Here's the log output from the *export server*:

 ```
 url: http://localhost:1234/